Adil-JK/Robotics/README.md

 # Robotics
-This repository is dedicated for Robot kinematics and design.
+This repository is dedicated for Robot kinematics, design and assembly.